Mistakes to Avoid When Applying for an Internship

 Not Passionate About the Interview

-After an interview, an employer shouldn’t have to ask him or herself if you wanted the position.
+After an interview, an employer shouldn’t have to wonder if you really want the position.
 Make sure you make it very clear that you want the position and that you’d do anything you need to secure the position.
-An employer wants to hire someone who they know will love and appreciate the job, make sure that comes across in the interview.
+An employer wants to hire someone they know will love and appreciate the job, so make sure that comes across in the interview.